eleclib/DE-BugList/README.md

 NOTE: The bugs listed have not fully been re-checked for being resolved, some may have been fixed while others may not have been.
 This list is pending.

 Number of Found Bugs since Dec 28, 2021: 61\
-Number of Bugs unchecked since then: 58\
+Number of Bugs unchecked since then: 51\
+Number of Bugs fixed since then: 6\
-Number of Bugs fixed since then: 2\
+Number of Bugs partially fixed since then: 3\
 Number of Bugs broken since then: 0\
 Number of Bugs as "Won't Fix": 1\
 Percentage of Bugs fixed: ??%\